 After Sicily and Sardinia, Cyprus is the third largest island in the Mediterranean sea.
 However, it’s the 9th smallest European country measuring 5896 sq km (2276 sq mi).
 The smallest European country is Vatican City, which is less than 0.50 sq km (0.17 sq mi).
 It’s located in the heart of Rome and is also where the Pope lives.

-Cyprus is an island and a country divided in two:
+5) Cyprus is an island and a country divided in two like Korea:

 Cyprus is a country divided not only culturally between Eastern and Western ideals, but it’s also divided in two, the north and south, similar to Korea, thanks to an ongoing dispute between Greek Cypriots and Turkish Cypriots.

 The dispute is known as the “Cyprus dispute” or the “Cyprus conflict.”